Arniss1/Protein-Modelling/README.md

 # Protein-Modelling
-Final year project on Protein Modelling
+# Final year project on Computational Modelling of Protein Folding